 If your BNPL model adds interest after a fixed term or number of payments, then you could also Create a Schedule Roll to plan out payments.
 A schedule lets you specify different interest rates and payment amounts for single payments or groups of payments.
 Many traditional lenders, for instance, will use schedule rolls for promotional offerings, like an introductory interest rate or payment amount.

 To configure a BNPL purchase, you would first create a line with no interest for all of the scheduled payments.
 The second line could add interest, and simply continue for as many payments are needing to pay off the remaining balance.
 LMS lets you create Schedule Roll Templates for your loan products, or set up Schedule Rolls with the API.

-If your worried about setting up BNPL in LoanPro, rest assured that our support team will be there to assist or complete your configuration.
+If you're worried about setting up BNPL accounts in LoanPro, rest assured that our support team will be there to assist or complete your configuration.
 They can also train you on using our system specifically for BNPL.